jesper-raemaekers/python-polarion/docs/document.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Work items in a Polarion document are organized as a tree.
 By getting the top level item, you can iterate through all items by traversing their children in the document.
+Additionally, you can get the parent of a workitem.

 .. code:: python